GabrielBLisboa/baires-jobs-test/README.md

-## A simple project testing the methods of searching for jobs at https://jobs.bairesdev.com/
+## A simple project testing search methods at https://jobs.bairesdev.com/

 Given that we have two methods to find job offers:
   a) click in the search box, wait for the dropdown list and then click in a job title/keyword